Tahini is a common ingredient in popular foods around the globe, including hummus, halva, and baba ghanoush.

 This article reviews the nutrition, benefits, uses, and downsides of tahini.

-Tahini is a paste made from toasted and ground sesame seeds.
+Tahini is a paste made from ground sesame seeds.

 Considered a staple of Mediterranean cuisine, tahini is often featured in traditional Asian, Middle Eastern, and African dishes as well.